 In this Form 10-K, we are restating, for reasons described below, the consolidated balance sheet as of December 31, 2005 and the related consolidated statements of operations, stockholders' equity and cash flows for the years ended December 31, 2005 and 2004.
-This Form 10-K reflects the restatement of Selected Consolidated Financial Data for the years ended December 31, 2005, 2004, 2003 and 2002 in Item 6, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Item 7 for the years ended December 31, 2005 and 2004.
+This Form 10-K reflects the restatement of Selected Consolidated Financial Data for the years ended December 31, 2005, 2004, 2003 and 2002.
+In Item 6, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Item 7 for the years ended December 31, 2005 and 2004.
 In addition, we are restating the unaudited quarterly financial information and financial statements for the interim periods of 2005.
-The unaudited quarterly financial information and financial statements for the interim periods of 2006 are not restated, and the impact from the restatement was recorded in the three months ended December 31, 2006, as it did not have a material impact on 2006 annual or interim operating results.
+The unaudited quarterly financial information and financial stated, and the impact from the restatement was recorded in the three months ended December 31, 2006, as it did not have a material impact on 2006 annual or interim operating results.